alexandershaw4/SourceMesh/README.md

 # SourceMesh

-Plot MEG/EEG functional overlays, networks (nodes & edges) and more on template brain in matlab.
+Plot MEG/EEG functional overlays, networks (nodes & edges) and more on template brains in matlab.

 Provide data along with it's sourcemodel coordinates (from, e.g. fieldtrip), or use the default AAL90.

+Extract iso surfaces from nifti volumes or plot statistical nifti volumes on surfaces.

+Export 3D images in 3D file formats VRML and STL.

 Essentially it fits the sourcemodel co-ordinates (or atlas source coords) to an MNI-space gifti surface (or template brain mesh) and allows plotting of functional overlays, nodes, labels, networks (opt. with labels) and overlay-videos on this mesh.